Lee Jung-hyun: As singer

 In 2010, her seventh album, 007th, was released on May 11, 2010, with the title song, "Suspicious Man."
 In this title single's music video, Lee once again showed her dynamic performance range by introducing a vengeful assassin with a short blonde do.
 The seventh album was entitled, "007th."

 In 2013, she released her single entitled "V", featuring Jin Goo in a music video directed by Park Chan-wook and Park Chan-kyong, with whom she'd previously worked on Night Fishing.

 Cultural ambassador

 In August 2007, singer-actress Lee was named a UNESCO Goodwill Ambassador.

 On June 22, 2012, Lee was appointed as an honorary ambassador for the Korea-China Cultural Industry Conference, called CICON.

 Personal life

 Marriage and family

 Lee married orthopedic doctor Park Yoo-jung in a private ceremony in April 2019.
-During her appearance on Stars' Top Recipe at Fun-Staurant, her husband, whose face was censored due to privacy concerns, was dubbed as "Baby".
-His face was eventually revealed on her re-appearance on the show in 2023.
+During her appearance on Stars' Top Recipe at Fun-Staurant, her husband, whose face was censored for privacy reasons, was dubbed "Baby".
+His face was eventually revealed on her next appearance on the show in 2023.